The Holy Grail Press

 “Cool.”

-Larry couldn’t believe
+Carl couldn’t believe

 that his best friend Leon

-had give over three hundred dollars
+had given over three hundred dollars

 to some stranger he met in a bar.